 When pruning live branches with a pole or handsaw, make an initial cut under the branch so its weight will not tear the bark when falling.
 The exception to flush pruning is the swollen collar of larger branches (fir, pine and tanoak).
 This collar protects the tree against disease and should not be pruned.
 Depending on how much time and energy you have, conifers can safely be pruned to one-third of their height.
-Large Pine and Fir branches are best pruned in fall and winter when the sap is not running to avoid bleeding trees.
+Large pine and fir branches are best pruned in fall and winter when the sap is not running to avoid bleeding trees.
 Redwood branches can be pruned anytime because they are generally thin and do not seem to bleed.
-Most conifers are pruned unless near large openings, like wide roads, where lower branches are left as windbreaks.
-Some Tanoaks are partially pruned to about 8 feet to make human movement in the woods easier.
-They are not otherwise pruned because they tend to grow thick, fire-resistant branches.
+Most conifers are pruned unless near large open spaces, like wide roads, where lower branches are left as windbreaks.
+Some tanoaks are partially pruned to about 8 feet to make human movement in the woods easier.
+Otherwise they are not pruned because they tend to grow thick, fire-resistant branches.
 Tanoaks selected for future lumber can be pruned of small branches as high as is practical.